Lane Thomas Player Props: Nationals vs. Rockies

 Lane Thomas At The Plate

-- Thomas has an OPS of .807, fueled by an OBP of .400 and a team-best slugging percentage of .407 this season.
+- Thomas leads Washington in slugging percentage (.438) thanks to two extra-base hits.

-- Among qualified hitters in baseball, he ranks 46th in batting average, 53rd in on-base percentage, and 106th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 16th, his on-base percentage ranks 34th, and he is 100th in the league in slugging.

-- In five of seven games this year (71.4%) Thomas has had a hit, and in three of those games he had more than one (42.9%).
+- In 75.0% of his eight games this season, Thomas has picked up at least one hit.
+He's also had four multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.